ashak-odree/Browser/README.md

-# Browser
+# Python Web Browser
-This is a simple browser application built using Electron.
-It allows users to navigate the web and access their favorite websites.
+This project is a basic web browser implemented using Python and QtPy.
+It uses the QtWebEngine module from PyQt5 to render web pages and handle web functionality.

-# Features
+# Getting Started
- - Simple user interface
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

- - Ability to navigate to any website by typing in the URL or using search
+# Prerequisites
- - Bookmarking of frequently visited websites
+You will need to have Python and QtPy installed on your machine.
+You can download the latest version of Python from the official website (https://www.python.org/downloads/) and install it. <br>
- - Ability to go back and forward in the browsing history
+To install QtPy, you can use pip: <pip install qtpy>

-# Installation
+# Installing
-To install and run this application, you will need to have Node.js and npm installed on your computer. <br>
+To run the browser, clone or download the repository and navigate to the root directory in your terminal. <br>

-Clone or download the repository from https://github.com/ashak-odree/Browser <br>
+Then run the following command: <browser.py>

-Open a terminal and navigate to the root folder of the project <br>
+# Customizing
-Run the command npm install to install all the necessary dependencies <br>
+You can customize the behavior of the browser by editing the browser.py file.
+For example, you can change the default URL that the browser loads when it starts, or add additional functionality like navigation buttons.

-Run the command npm start to start the application <br>
+# Built With

-# Contribution
+ - Python - The programming language used
-If you would like to contribute to the development of this application, please feel free to fork the repository and create a pull request with your changes.
+ - QtPy - The Python bindings for Qt

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details.